 Academic Program Development

 The Graduate Academic Programs Office is a central resource to facilitate the development and approval of new graduate degree programs.
-Anyone considering the creation of a new academic program should contact Celina Mojica, the Director of Academic Initiatives, for a preliminary discussion of the process and to schedule a meeting with the Graduate Dean.
+Anyone considering the creation of a new academic program should contact Celina Mojica, the Director of Academic Initiatives, for a preliminary discussion of the process.
+Proposers will meet with with the Graduate Dean as needed.